tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

       * v7.1

-        * Add code from file **[elements manipulate options.html][8]** to Page Settings > Advanced > Page Header Code Injection for the page.
+        * Add code from file **[elements manipulate options.html][8]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.

         * Add code from file **[elements manipulate.html][11]** to Website >